ericlau00/APCS_Holmes/README.md

 # 3. describe the recursive solution

 #### 0. State the problem
+Find the index of an element in a list of ordered elements.

 #### 1. State the recursive abstraction
+When asked to find the index of an element in a list of ordred elements, the recursive abstraction can find the index of the element in one half of the list of ordered elements.

 #### 2. Identify the parts of this solution that correspond to the six parts of a generalized recursive solution